 4. Take good care of your mood and emotions.

 TCM is holistic.
-Should your mood goes down, TCM believes that negative toxins start to build up in your system.
+Should your mood goes bad, TCM believes that negative toxins start to build up in your system.
 With those, as well as blockages of the Qi flow, this will result in your immunity dropping.

 You can take it that if you’re a mean person towards your family members especially during this period, your immune system will go down.
 So will your family members bearing the brunt of your temper.
 Be nice to one another.

 Even if you feel stuck at home, it’s just your physical body being confined at home.
 In mind and spirit, you can still wander.
 Connect with someone dear.
 Text a good friend.
 Video-call the person you’re always happy to see.
 Cry your frustration out.
 Journal the shit out of the mess in your head.
 Meditate.
-Tell yourself: You’re not stuck indoors – you’re staying safe at home.

 Don’t be too hard on yourself if you did ‘nothing productive’ with so much more time on your hands.
 Forgive yourself if you did nothing except juggled all your other responsibilities and roles at home.
 Give your house-mates a break – and yourself too, because even animals will turn crazy being confined in a limited space with another.